Skip to main content

 Installing an IDE

 We advise using an integrated development environment such as Visual Studio Code (VSC) for development.
-Follow these instructions to set up VSC and install plugins that would be helpful during development.
+There are many IDEs available for Rust development.
+The most popular IDEs for Rust are the following:

 Setting up a Casper Account